How To Make iPhone Apps – Object Oriented Programming and Classes

 Classname

-I mentioned above that you can specify a class name as a variable type.
-When you specify a classname as your variable type, you can assign to that variable, an object of that class.
+When you specify a class name as your variable type, you can assign an object of that class to that variable.
+This is a reference type variable.

 There are way more variable types to introduce but let’s not get overwhelmed.
 We’ll introduce more as we need them.
 Let’s talk about methods!